A sample of Marvelous Island Electronic Dance Music Festival:

 Your Erasmus of Paris International Buddies

-International Pillow Fight Day Paris 2015: Meeting Point at 15:00 in Place de la République 75003 Paris
+International Pillow Fight Day Paris 2015: Meeting Point at 15:00 in Place de la République75003 Paris

-Vélib' (City Bike): 3004-11046 République
+M3-5-8-9-11 République Bus: 20-56-65-75 Vélib' (City Bike): 3004-11046 République Noctilien (Night Bus): N01-N02-N23-N141 République

 Erasmusu is a website dedicated to foreign students (like Erasmus students and so on) to interact together and exchange about their Erasmus life.

+In a nutshell, Erasmusu is a big forum for Erasmus students.
 Basically on Erasmusu, Erasmus students can ask question about life in Paris, accommodation and how to build their stay in Paris!

 Erasmusu Paris forum is a good complementary of the Erasmus of Paris Students Website and Community ;)